Rent Guarantor Agreement (England & Wales)

 The guarantor's obligations under this agreement extend to all of the tenant's obligations under the tenancy, not merely rent arrears.
 This includes obligations to repair and maintain the property in good condition, to comply with tenancy covenants, to pay utility charges included in the tenancy, and to make good any dilapidations at the end of the term.
 The optional indemnity provision in this template goes further still, creating a separate primary obligation to reimburse the landlord even if the tenant's underlying obligation is for any reason unenforceable — for example, because the tenancy agreement was improperly executed.

-This agreement is designed for use in the context of a residential tenancy in England and Wales, whether an Assured Shorthold Tenancy under the Housing Act 1988 or any other form of residential letting.
-It is governed by the laws of England and Wales.
+The United Kingdom Rent Guarantor Agreement (England & Wales) agreement is designed for use in the context of a residential tenancy in England and Wales, whether an Assured Shorthold Tenancy under the Housing Act 1988 or any other form of residential letting.

 When Do You Need a Rent Guarantor Agreement (England & Wales)?